nim-lang/Nim/doc/manual.md

 Sometimes a C++ class has a private copy constructor and so code like `Class c = Class(1,2);`:cpp: must not be generated but instead `Class c(1,2);`:cpp:.
-For this purpose the Nim proc that wraps a C++ constructor needs to be annotated with the `constructor`:idx: pragma.
+For this purpose the Nim procedure that wraps a C++ constructor needs to be annotated with the `constructor`:idx: pragma.
 This pragma also helps to generate faster C++ code since construction then doesn't invoke the copy constructor: